Ludi711/Amy-To-Do-List/README.md

-# Amy-To-Do-List

-# AI-Assisted Personal Task Assistant
+# AI-Assisted Daily Task Email Assistant

-A lightweight Python-based task assistant that uses a user-maintained CSV template and structured ChatGPT prompts to generate clear daily task summaries.
+A lightweight Python assistant that turns a user-maintained CSV task list into a clear daily email summary using structured ChatGPT prompts.

-The project was built to explore how simple structured data, prompt design and automation can be combined to reduce manual admin.
-The user keeps their tasks updated in a basic CSV file, and the assistant processes that data into a more useful daily summary, highlighting overdue tasks, tasks due today, upcoming items and lower-priority later actions.
+The tool reads an existing task list, groups items by urgency and due date, and emails the user a simple overview of what needs attention today, what is overdue and what can wait.

 ## Key Features

-* Uses a simple CSV template as the source of truth
+* Uses a simple CSV file as the source of truth
-* Allows the user to maintain their own task list without needing a complex app
+* Works with the user's existing task list format
-* Groups tasks into overdue, due today, upcoming and later categories
+* Groups tasks by overdue, due today, upcoming and later
-* Uses ChatGPT prompts to generate a clear, human-readable daily summary
+* Uses ChatGPT prompts to generate a clear, supportive summary (includes motivational quotes)
-* Highlights urgent actions and short-term priorities
-* Produces a more supportive and readable output than a standard task table
-* Designed to be extendable into email delivery, dashboard views or calendar integration
+* Sends the summary by email automatically
+* Keeps the process lightweight without requiring a new task management app

 ## Tools Used

 * Python
 * pandas
-* CSV-based data input
+* CSV input
-* ChatGPT / LLM prompt design
+* ChatGPT / LLM prompts
-* datetime logic
+* Email automation
-* Automated message generation
+* Scheduled workflow automation

 ## Why I Built It

-I built this project to help my girlfriend get on top of a growing to do list that had become a bit overwhelming.
+I built this to help my girlfriend manage a growing to do list that had become a bit overwhelming.

-Rather than creating a full task management app or asking her to change how she already kept track of things, I designed it around the format of her existing task list.
-The idea was to keep the input simple, just a CSV file she could continue updating in the same way, and use the automation to turn that long list into a clearer daily plan.
+Rather than asking her to change how she tracked things, I designed the assistant around her existing CSV task list.
+The aim was to keep the input simple, then use automation and ChatGPT prompts to turn the list into a more helpful daily email.

-ChatGPT prompts are used to make the output feel more encouraging and less like reading a spreadsheet.
-Alongside prioritising tasks, the assistant generates a light hearted summary to help keep motivation up and make the whole process feel less daunting.

-It was a fun project that combined automation, AI and a real world problem, while exploring how simple tools can make everyday admin a little easier to manage without adding extra process.
+The ChatGPT output makes the summary feel more encouraging and light hearted, while still giving a clear view of what needs doing first.

 ## How It Works

-1. The user updates a CSV file with their current tasks, due dates and any relevant notes.
+1. The user updates their CSV task list.
-2. The Python script reads and processes the CSV data.
+2. The Python script reads and processes the task data.
-3. Tasks are grouped based on due date and urgency.
+3. Tasks are grouped by urgency and due date.
-4. A structured ChatGPT prompt is generated using the processed task data.
+4. A structured ChatGPT prompt generates a daily summary.
-5. The AI response is used to create a concise daily task summary and motivational information to help start the users day!
+5. The summary is automatically emailed to the user.
-6. The final output can be reviewed, copied, emailed or adapted for future delivery methods.

 ## Example Use Case

-A user has a list of personal admin tasks stored in a CSV file.
-Instead of manually reviewing the full list each day, the assistant generates a short summary showing:

-* What is overdue
+Each day, the user receives an email showing:

+* Overdue tasks
-* What needs attention today
+* Tasks due today
-* What is coming up soon
-* What can wait until later
+* Upcoming tasks
+* Lower-priority items
-* A short motivational or supportive closing note
+* A short motivational note